Community preparation

 - The 'Recovery Ready Halls' program, funded by the Australian Government, has equipped community facilities to serve as support hubs during emergencies.
 Participants from both the RediCommunities Project and the Recovery Ready Halls program are developing 72-hour recovery plans to guide initial response efforts following a disaster.

-For more information on local community groups working on disaster preparedness and resilience, please contact our Project Support Officer.
+For more information on local community groups working on disaster preparedness and resilience, please contact our Community Resilience Officer.